MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 ### External user

-The figure below shows the traffic flow when a user is outside of the corporate network boundaries.
+The following diagram shows the traffic flow when a user is outside of the corporate network boundaries.
 The user is not on premises (is not within the boundaries of corporate network).
-The user makes a Direct Routing phone call through Teams to a Vietnamese phone number.
+The user makes a Direct Routing phone call through Teams to a phone number in Vietnam.

 - The user’s Teams client communicates with Phone System directly through the REST API, but the  media generated during the call flows first to the external IP address of the proxy SBC in Singapore.

-- Based on configuration and voice policies (see the coniguration article for details), the proxy SBC redirects the flow to the downstream SBC in Vietnam.
+- Based on configuration and voice policies (see [Configure Local Media Optimization](direct-routing-media-optimization-configure.md) for details), the proxy SBC redirects the flow to the downstream SBC in Vietnam.

 - The downstream SBC in Vietnam redirects the flow to the connected local PSTN network.

 - The proxy SBC is visible to Phone System through the external IP address only.

--  The downstream SBC in the local branch office is not visible to Phone System directly, but is mapped within the virtual network topology that is defined by the Contoso administrator while setting up Local Media Optimizaiton.
-In the example user is considered external, because of being outside the boundaries of corporate network.
+-  The downstream SBC in the local branch office is not visible to Phone System directly, but is mapped within the virtual network topology that is defined by the Contoso administrator while setting up Local Media Optimization.
+In the example, the user is considered external because the user is outside the boundaries of the corporate network.

 Diagram 4.
 Traffic flow when the user is external with a proxy SBC and with connected downstream SBCs